PingOne Advanced Identity Cloud

 1. Create a confidential OAuth 2.0 client account for the service that acts on behalf of the user.

-In the Identity Cloud admin UI, select Applications > + Add Application, and create a new Service client with the following settings:
+In the Advanced Identity Cloud admin UI, select Applications > + Add Application, and create a new Service client with the following settings:

 Client ID